 - A contribution from the state of one third of eligible borrowers’ interest and principal payments on the loan

-- Lengthening of repayment period, based on the scheme's criteria and under certain conditions to be agreed with the borrower’s bank
+- Lengthening of repayment period, based on the Scheme’s criteria and under certain conditions.

 The Scheme’s basic principles are: